 In 1984, Brian became one of the first people living with Gaucher disease to be treated with enzyme replacement therapy in a clinical trial.

 “It was a blur of test after test…MRIs to bone marrow biopsies,” remembers Brian, who was just four years old at the time.
 “But I never felt scared.
 People around me did a great job of making me feel comfortable.”

 Brian was the only child in the landmark clinical trial that included eight patients.
-Trial results left Brian’s treatment team with hope that enzyme replacement therapy could be a successful therapeutic option for Gaucher disease.
+Brian’s treatment team saw hope that enzyme replacement therapy could be a successful therapeutic option for Gaucher disease.

 “I didn’t realize the significance until I was 13 or 14 years old,” said Brian.
 “In large part, because of my experience and the help I received, appreciation is a central theme of my life.
 My role now is to give back to the community.”